bendarik/osticket-stack/README.md

    - **AWS_SECRET_ACCESS_KEY** (sensitive)
 4. Create API token

-Check out [Terraform Cloud docs](https://developer.hashicorp.com/terraform/cloud-docs) for more.
+Refer to the [Terraform Cloud documentation](https://developer.hashicorp.com/terraform/cloud-docs) for more details.

 ### 2. Setup your repository

 #### 2.1.
 Fork this repository
-Fork this repository.<br/>
+Fork this repository.
 Set your organization and workspace names up in [main.tf](main.tf) (`cloud { ... }` block)

 #### 2.2.
 Set up environment
 Create new environment called **_production_** (Settings - Environments - New environment).<br/>
-Add following secrets and variables into your created environment.
+Add the following secrets and variables into your created environment.

 | Name                   | Type       | Description                       |
 | ---------------------- | ---------- | --------------------------------- |